leonjessen/keras_tensorflow_demo/README.md

 Deep Feed Forward Artificial Neural Network
 ===========================================

-Here is a basic example of a deep FFWD ANN workflow
+Here is a basic example of a deep FFWD ANN workflow (This example is adapted from this [RStudio Keras](https://keras.rstudio.com/) tutorial).

 First we clear the workspace to avoid unintentional reuse of old variables